lincc-frameworks/fibad/docs/external_libraries.rst

 ------------------------

-Dataset classes are written (for now) as subclasses of ``torch.utils.data.Dataset``, and decorated with the ``@fibad_model`` decorator.
+Dataset classes are written (for now) as subclasses of ``torch.utils.data.Dataset``, and decorated with the ``@hyrax_model`` decorator.
 Datasets must minimally define the methods below.
 These are similar in form to Torch's `Map-style datasets <https://pytorch.org/docs/stable/data.html#map-style-datasets>`_

 ``__init__(self, config, split)``
 .................................
-On creation of your dataset FIBAD passes the entire FIBAD config as a nested dictionry in the ``config`` argument.
-FIBAD also passes you the name of the dataset split this object will be iterating over with ``__getitem__`` and ``__len__`` below.
+On creation of your dataset Hyrax passes the entire Hyrax config as a nested dictionry in the ``config`` argument.
+Hyrax also passes you the name of the dataset split this object will be iterating over with ``__getitem__`` and ``__len__`` below.
 The split will be either ``"train"``, ``"validate"``, ``"test"``, or ``None`` meaning the entire dataset.